Waeed-Alrefaai/Bayan-Arabic-Stuttering-Detection/README.md

 The system aims to support speech therapists by providing automatic and objective speech analysis.

+## Project Goal

+The goal of Bayan is to provide an intelligent and objective tool for detecting stuttering patterns in Arabic speech, reducing reliance on manual assessment and supporting speech therapists in the evaluation process.

 ## Architecture

 The system consists of three main components: